orleanz/hiliter/README.md

 # hiliter
-Chrome Extension that highlights words on webpages based on a customizable internal dictionary
+Chrome / Opera Extension that highlights words on webpages based on a customizable internal dictionary